When to use Graphs in RAG: A Comprehensive Analysis for Graph Retrieval-Augmented Generation: Experiment

 GraphRAG retrieves relevant knowledge by traversing the constructed graph.
 While this approach allows for more structured knowledge organization, it can also lead to a substantial increase in token cost.
 To better understand the associated efficiency and cost implications, we conduct a dedicated analysis on prompt statistics across different GraphRAG models.

 \textbf{Obs.8 .
 Compared to vanilla RAG, GraphRAG significantly increases prompt length} due to the additional steps involved in knowledge retrieval and graph-based aggregation.
-Specifically, Global-GraphRAG, which incorporates a community-summarization mechanism, reaches a prompt size of up to $4\times10^4$ tokens.
+Specifically, MS-GraphRAG(global), which incorporates a community-summarization mechanism, reaches a prompt size of up to $4\times10^4$ tokens.
 LightRAG also produces lengthy prompts ($\approx 10^4$ tokens).
 In contrast, HippoRAG2 maintains a more compact prompt size ($\approx 10^3$ tokens), showing better efficiency.
 These results highlight that GraphRAG’s structured pipeline incurs non-trivial token overhead.

 \textbf{Obs.9 .
 As task complexity and the number of required knowledge points increase, GraphRAG’s prompt length exhibits a clear upward trend}.
-Notably, Global-GraphRAG’s prompt size expands from 7,800 to 40,000 tokens across tasks of increasing difficulty.
+Notably, MS-GraphRAG(global)’s prompt size expands from 7,800 to 40,000 tokens across tasks of increasing difficulty.
 This excessive token accumulation often introduces redundant information, which in turn degrades context relevance during retrieval.
-These findings underscore a critical trade-off in GraphRAG: while it improves retrieval breadth and organization, it may also lead to inefficiencies due to prompt inflation, especially in complex tasks.
+These findings underscore a critical trade-off: while GraphRAG improves retrieval breadth, it may also introduce noisy context due to prompt inflation, especially in complex tasks.